Canvas

 On the canvas: It looks bigger, filling more space.

 When downloaded: That part of the image may appear blurry or pixelated because enlarging doesn’t add new details; it just makes the existing ones bigger and less clear.
 The small photo doesn’t have enough detail to look good at a larger size.
-Essentially, it won’t act like the Upscale function does.
+Essentially, it will not act like the Upscale function does.

 Now, you place a large photo (800 x 800 pixels) and shrink it down to half its size (400 x 400 pixels):